VESTANDPAGE (Verena Stenke & Andrea Pagnes)

 Be open, blind, silent, loud, quick, light, slow, humble, determined, collective, to inspire yourself and the others.

 Since 2006, German artist Verena Stenke and Venetian artist and writer Andrea Pagnes have been working together as VestAndPage, generating art in the mediums of live performance, performance-based film, writing, publishing and with temporary artistic community projects.
 Their collaborative practice has roots in contemporary visual and conceptual art, classical, oriental and social theatre, martial arts, philosophy, anthropology, anthropoetics, political science, the study of rites, myths, religions, particularly Sufism, alchemy and iconology.
 Animated by a nomadic, confrontational spirit, they apply the themes of acceptance, resistance, endurance and union with a poetic bodily approach to art practice, examining notions of fragility, vulnerability and failure of the individual and the collective within different social and environmental spheres.
 Exploring what, as human beings, we still have to offer, VestAndPage question the boundaries between the interior and exterior aspects of our existence.
-They are the conceivers and the independent curatorial force behind projects such as the VENICE INTERNATIONAL PERFORMANCE ART WEEK.
+They are the conceivers and the independent curatorial force behind the VENICE INTERNATIONAL PERFORMANCE ART WEEK.

 CO-CREATION LIVE FACTORY Prologue 1 is for those who trust in change.

 For those who are ready to challenge their own practice.

 It is for the overstretched global bodies searching for a home or on pilgrimage.
 For those to whom the surreal is familiar, those who dance on the limits hand in hand.

 For those who go to spaces of hidden beauty and scan into the flesh of dream matter— visionary poets, artists and performers pushed by an urgency.
 For those who reconcile with the mystery to make and let things coexist, for anything that remains alone is just a nothing per se.